-If cancer comes back after surgery, it can be confined to the bowel or bowel area, or it could be discovered after it has already spread (metastasised) throughout the body through the blood or lymph vessels.
+If cancer comes back after surgery, it can be confined to the bowel or bowel area, or it could be discovered after it has already spread (metastasised) in the blood or lymph vessels.
 The liver and lungs are the most common places to find these bowel cancer growths (metastases).

-If doctors suspect that bowel cancer has recurred, they should arrange a CEA test, CT scan of the chest, abdomen and pelvis, and PET-CT of the colon.
-Other tests, such as MRI, may also be needed.
+If the results of a person's routine check-ups make their doctor suspect the bowel cancer has returned, more tests will be done.
+These tests could include another CEA blood test, CT scan of the chest, abdomen and pelvis, and positron emission tomography (PET scan).
+Other tests, such as magnetic resonance imaging (MRI scans), may also be needed.

 If rectal cancer returns and is confined to the area around the rectum, the person will have the best chance of long-term survival if they have surgery to completely remove the cancer (pelvic exenteration), at a hospital that has the skills to do this operation.
-Chemoradiation before surgery should also be considered.
+Chemoradiation before surgery should also be considered if not given previously.
 The risks and benefits should be carefully explained to the person before choosing surgery.
 If bowel cancer has spread to the liver or lungs, there is still a chance that it could be treated.
-Liver surgery to remove as much cancer as possible is the best option to improve the person's chance of survival.
-If possible, chemotherapy should be given after liver surgery.
-If surgery is not possible, other treatments are available to kill colon cancer cells in the liver.
+Liver surgery to remove as much cancer as possible is the best option to improve the person's chance of survival if there is cancer in the liver.
+If possible, chemotherapy may be given after liver surgery.
+If surgery is not possible because the cancer has spread too far in the liver, other treatments are available to destroy colon cancer cells in the liver.
 These include using radiation inside the liver, using chemotherapy and blocking blood vessels in the liver, using heat to kill cancer cells, injecting chemotherapy drugs into the liver artery, and special radiation treatment techniques.
-These techniques are not proven, but may be offered in some hospitals.
-There is less information about treatments for bowel cancer that has spread to other organs.
+These techniques may be offered in some hospitals.

-For people with bowel cancer that is not curable by surgery, treatment aims to prolong survival and improve quality of life.
-Treatment can include surgery to reduce the size of the cancer and prevent other problems like bleeding, chemotherapy, radiation treatment, or a combination of these.
+For people with bowel cancer that is not curable by surgery, treatment aims to prolong life and improve or maintain quality of life.
+Treatment can include surgery to prevent other problems like bleeding and blockage of the bowel, chemotherapy, radiation treatment, or a combination of these.
 Many different medicines and chemotherapy combinations are used to treat people with bowel cancer that has spread throughout the body (metastatic bowel cancer).
-The best way to combine all the available drugs is not yet known.
-Genetic mutations in the cancer affect which chemotherapy drugs will work best.
+The timing and combinations of drugs will vary between individuals, based on the patient and the results of pathology tests and genetic tests.
+Doctors should always discuss the side effects and the likely results of various treatments with the patient.